Lochearnhead: Ardvorlich severed head

 The following gruesome tale is factual, but is included here in a section on legends since it is recounted for its sensational nature, and because it provided the inspiration for Sir Walter Scott's tale, "A Legend of Montrose".

 It was the custom to provide hospitality to anyone who asked for food and shelter.
 In accordance with this custom, Lady Margaret Stewart at Ardvorlich, pregnant at the time, gave hospitality to some travelling MacGregors.
 However, they had just come from murdering her brother, John Drummond of Drummonderinoch, and while she was out of the room placed his severed head on a silver platter, and placed in his mouth some of the cold victuals she had served them.
 She was so distraught that she ran out to the hills and gave birth to James Stewart, later known as Mad Major.
 The lochan she gave birth by is known as Lochan na Mna, the Lochan of the Woman, on the side of Beinn Domhnuill.
 Major James Stewart is one of the great historical characters of the Covenanting Wars and is the hero of Sir Walter Scott's novel A Legend of Montrose, in which he changed James Stewart's name to Allan Macauley.
 This name is actually engraved on the foot of Major Stewart's gravestone in the Stewarts of Ardvorlich old kirk of Dundurn just outside the village of St Fillans on the shores of Loch Earn.

+Ardvorlich Lifting Stone

+Outside Ardvorlich house sits a curious large granite boulder.
+This is the Ardvorlich Lifting Stone.
+It is smooth, round, unbalanced and seldom lifted due to its incredible weight and lack of grip.
+The stone was weighed at 152kg or 332lbs.
+The stone sits in the shade of trees and as a result can have a green, mossy tinge to it.
+As of 2023 the stone has been lifted to chest by less than twenty stone lifters.
+It has only been shouldered four times.
+As such, many would say it is the pinnacle of Scottish stone lifting.
+Akin to the Husafell Stone in Iceland.
+No formal permission is required to lift the stone, however, it is courtesy to make yourself known to the residents of Ardvorlich House.
+Moreover, it is crucial to respect the stone as it is a historic artifact.
+Always lower the stone as gently as you can after lifting.